CosmoStat/shear-pipe-peaks/README.md

 # shear-pipe-peaks
-Preliminary work using peak counts on CFIS data
+Preliminary work using peak counts on CFIS data.

 So far you can find in the repo: